Geontech/meta-redhawk-sdr-manifests/README.md

 # Meta-REDHAWK-SDR -based Manifests for OpenEmbedded Development

 The purpose of this repository is to make establishing an OpenEmbedded (OE) build environment easier.
-These instructions have been adapted from the Ettus Research e300-manifest that was used to build the original REDHAWK on an E310 image found at [Geon Technologies](http://www.geontech.com).
+These instructions have been adapted from the Ettus Research e300-manifest that was used to build the original REDHAWK on an E310 image found at [Geon Technologies](http://www.geontech.com), the instructions of which can be found in several other repos manifests (Gumstix, etc.) as well.
 Most of the adaptations to the instructions were targeted at making them more generic.

 ## Getting Started